 BRING IT TOGETHER

 Return the pan to a medium-high heat with a knob of butter.
 When hot, fry the gnocchi in a single layer for 3-4 minutes until crisp and golden, shifting as they colour.
-Add the baby tomatoes, the chorizo, and the spinach.
+Add the baby tomatoes, the chorizo, and the Spinach.
 Toss until fully combined.
 Season to taste.
 If you would like a saucier consistency, add a splash of the reserved pasta water and an extra knob of butter.

 TIME TO DINE!

 Plate up a gorgeous heap of loaded homemade tomato and chorizo gnocchi.
-Garnish with fresh parsley, ribbons of cheese, and a squeeze of lemon juice.
+Garnish with fresh parsley, ribbons of cheese, and a squeeze of Lemon juice.
 Well done, Chef!

 BEFORE YOU DOUGH

-Place the potato chunks in a pot of salted water over a high heat.
+Place the Potato chunks in a pot of salted water over a high heat.
 Pop on a lid and bring to the boil.
 Once boiling, remove the lid and reduce the heat.
 Allow to simmer for 20-25 minutes until cooked through and soft.
 Remove from the heat on completion and drain.
 In a large bowl, mash the cooked potato with a potato masher or fork until smooth.
 Set aside to cool slightly.
 Once slightly cooled, add ¾ of the flour (about 600ml), the grated cheese, and seasoning.
 Tip out onto a flat surface.
 Using your hands, gently knead the dough until fully combined.

 ALL YOU KNEAD IS GNOCCHI